Greenlight Photoselective Vaporization of the Prostate (PVP)

 How do the procedures get rid of obstruction?

-In the TUMT, TUNA, and laser coagulation (not photo vaporization) procedures, heat is used to coagulate (shrink) the enlarged portion of the prostate so that over the next several months, the enlarged portion of the prostate reduces in size.
+In the TUMT, TUNA, Rezum and laser coagulation (not photo vaporization) procedures, heat is used to coagulate (shrink) the enlarged portion of the prostate so that over the next several months, the enlarged portion of the prostate reduces in size.
 Once the enlarged portion has reduced in size, there is less crowding of the urinary pathway, which can eventually lead to improved urination.
 These procedures do not actually remove any of the enlarged and obstructing portions of the prostate.

-How are TURP and green light laser done?
+How is green light laser done?

-For TURP, an instrument called the resectoscope is introduced through the urethra, the urinary pathway in the penis.
+An instrument called the resectoscope is introduced through the urethra, the urinary pathway in the penis.
 The resectoscope is a fiber optic instrument used to look into the bladder.

 What are outcomes and what is the recovery after surgery?

 When the urinary pathway is unblocked, the bladder can do a better job of emptying the urine to the outside.
 Most men notice improved force of urination, and a better sense of empty.
 Also, once the bladder muscle does not have to work as hard to push against a blocked pathway, the bladder muscle loses some of the thickening which developed when it had to work harder, and as the bladder muscle becomes less thick, and regains elasticity, it can improve its storage capacity, and hold more urine, which translates into less frequency and urgency.

 Prostate procedures in the past were burdensome for patient recovery, with its attendant risks of bleeding, incontinence, and erectile dysfunction (ED), as well as the need for a one- to five-day hospital stay and significant restrictions on activity for a six-week postoperative period.
 With GLL, the procedure is much less invasive.